Project Lifecycle - The Waterfall

 Throughout the article I was very incisive that

-every little pebble can kill the project
+every little pebble can kill the project.
+This is only

-“real” in the theory
+“real” in the theory: in practice

 people tend to find ways around the issues in order to keep the project